Mir Shakil-ur-Rehman: Why Pakistan's media mogul is behind bars | DW | 23.04.2020

 Read more: Press freedom: What happened to missing Bangladeshi journalist Shafiqul Kajol?

-Opposition groups and civil society activists say the space for dissent and independent journalism has considerably reduced in Pakistan since PM Khan came to power in 2018.
+Opposition groups and civil society activists say space for dissent and independent journalism has considerably reduced in Pakistan since Khan came to power in 2018.

-But the government denies these allegations.
+But the government has denied these allegations.
 "It is unjustified to link the arrest [made] on financial wrongdoing to freedom of expression," said Firdous Ashiq Awan, Khan's special assistant for information and broadcasting.

 Read more: What's causing poor journalistic practice in Pakistan?